rmtuckerphx/badgerific/README.md

 #### Rule Condition

 The condition is evaluated by [Jexl](https://github.com/TomFrost/Jexl#all-the-details) and can consist of:
+- custom property or properties
-- property or system property
+- system property or properties
+- system functions
 - operators
 - comparisons